AccentDesign/owl/README.md

 ### Usage

-Copy the component templ files and css into your own project and see the examples for usage.
+Copy stuff and see the examples for usage.

 ### Development